jyefi/hdg/README.md

 To beginning, you have to download and install prerrequisites: Java runtime 17 (openjdk), Google Chrome and Chromedriver This system has been tested on that components succesfully.

-After that, you can clone this repository executing:
+After that, you can clone this repository executing in a terminal:
 ```
-BASH
 git clone https://github.com/jyefi/hdg.git

 ```

-And then you have to generate jar file, executing:
+And then you have to generate jar file, executing in a terminal:

 ```
 mvn clean install package -Dskiptests
 ```